tezos/tezos/README.md

 ```

 To get API attached to the "genesis" block, including the remote procedures
-provided by the associated economical protocol version:
+provided by the associated economic protocol version:

 ```
 ./tezos-client rpc list /blocks/genesis/